namson256/programming-technique/README.md

 --------

 chapter 3 ( Control structure )
+-
+- learn how to use if , if else , switch case
+- learn about looping in c++ code

 --------

 chapter 4 ( Function )
+-
+- library function
+- user define function
+- how to call the function and return value

 --------

 chapter 5 ( Array )
+-
+- how to initialize, call , giving size for array
+- using array in function
+- 2D and 3D dimension array

 --------

 chapter 6 ( Input and Output )
+-
+- output formating
+- input formatting
+- introduction to Files
 -------

 chapter 7 ( Pointer )
+-
+- learn about address
+- learn pointer variable
+- the relation between pointer and array
+- pointer arithmetic
+- comparing arithmetic
+- how to use pointer in function
+- dynamic memory allocation
 ----------

 chapter 8 ( Structured Data )